Riverside Drive project description

 Why is work being done at both ends of Riverside before doing the middle portion?

-Further to the results of the inspection done at the end of last summer, the City of Saint-Lambert is now involved in discussions with the Agglomeration of Longueuil to find a way for this work to be carried out in 2018.
+Further to the results of the inspection done, the Ville de Saint-Lambert is now involved in discussions with the Agglomeration of Longueuil to find a way for this work to be carried out in 2019.

 Steps in each phase